Systemic Nickel Allergy Syndrome Is Real. This Is What It Looked Like for Me.

 You can see the red square of irritation where the nickel sample was.

-The Role of Nickel in SNAS.
+The Role of Nickel in SNAS

-Nickel in Everyday Items: Nickel is present in many everyday items, including cookware, jewelry, and personal care products.
+• Nickel in Everyday Items: Nickel is present in many everyday items, including cookware, jewelry, and personal care products.
 For instance, stainless steel can contain nickel, making it crucial to choose products labeled nickel-free or use testing kits to ensure safety.
 I have made a conscious effort to replace items in my household that contain nickel or have the potential for nickel contamination.

-Identifying High-Nickel Foods: Certain foods are known to be high in nickel and should be avoided.
+• Identifying High-Nickel Foods: Certain foods are known to be high in nickel and should be avoided.
 This includes nuts (except peanuts), seeds, legumes (such as chickpeas and lentils), and some whole grains.
 For example, sunflower seeds and dark chocolate are exceptionally high in nickel and can trigger symptoms.

-Selecting Safe Foods: Focus on foods generally low in nickel.
+• Selecting Safe Foods: Focus on foods generally low in nickel.
 These include white rice, organic dairy products, sourdough bread, and fresh meats.
 Individual tolerance can vary, so monitoring reactions to specific foods is essential.
 Well-cooked and fresh meats are generally safer than processed options.
 I also incorporate a variety of low-nickel vegetables into my meals, such as carrots and cucumbers.

 If figuring out dinner feels impossible, I made a list of 10 low-nickel pizza ideas that won’t make you miss takeout.
-Yes, really.” 👉 10 Delicious Low-Nickel Pizza Ideas You’ll Want to Try
+Yes, really.
+10 Delicious Low-Nickel Pizza Ideas You’ll Want to Try

 Nickel can be present in various everyday items, making it crucial to avoid hidden sources.
 Here's how I manage these exposures:

-Cookware and Utensils: I use cookware and utensils made from glass, ceramic, or nickel-free stainless steel.
+• Cookware and Utensils: I use cookware and utensils made from glass, ceramic, or nickel-free stainless steel.
 Stainless steel can sometimes contain nickel, so I use testing kits to ensure safety.
 For instance, I've replaced my old stainless steel pans with ceramic-coated ones to avoid potential exposure.
 I also use silicone baking mats and glass containers for food preparation and storage.

-Cosmetics and Personal Care Products: Although you can't put nickel in cosmetics, it unfortunately can sneak in through manufacturing, so many products contain nickel or nickel-related compounds.
-I choose non-toxic and clean products, focusing on brands with transparent ingredient lists and who do nickel testing on their products.
+• Cosmetics and Personal Care Products: Although you can't put nickel in cosmetics, it unfortunately can sneak in through manufacturing, so many products contain nickel or nickel-related compounds.
+I choose non-toxic and clean products, focusing on brands with transparent ingredient lists and that do nickel testing on their products.
 For skincare and makeup, I perform patch tests when trying new items.
 I've found that using organic cosmetics and fragrance-free products helps reduce the risk of skin reactions.

-Nickel Testing Kits: These kits are essential for detecting nickel in various items.
+• Nickel Testing Kits: These kits are essential for detecting nickel in various items.
 They allow me to test items like jewelry, cookware, and even some foods.
 Regular use of these kits helps prevent accidental exposure and ensures that everyday items do not trigger symptoms.
 I also keep a small kit in my bag for testing items when I'm away from home.

-Household Products: Nickel can also be present in household items like cookware and personal care products, cleaning products, and furniture.
+• Household Products: Nickel can also be present in household items like cookware and personal care products, cleaning products, and furniture.
 I use organic and hypoallergenic cleaning products to minimize exposure.
 For example, I've switched to using vinegar and baking soda for cleaning instead of commercial products that may contain nickel or other allergens.

 Managing Symptoms and Discomfort

-Topical Treatments: These include soothing tacrolimus, which helps alleviate itching and inflammation.
+• Topical Treatments: These include soothing tacrolimus, which helps alleviate itching and inflammation.
 I also incorporate natural remedies, such as aloe vera gel, which provides relief without introducing potential allergens.

 Navigating Social and Emotional Aspects